-Balancing adjustment events - A balancing adjustment event occurs in relation to a depreciating asset if you stop holding it (for example, if you sell it) or you stop using it - see What happens if you no longer hold or use a depreciating asset? on page 15.
+Balancing adjustment events - Generally, a balancing adjustment event occurs in relation to a depreciating asset if you stop holding it (for example, if you sell it) or you stop using it and you expect never to use it again - see What happens if you no longer hold or use a depreciating asset? on page 16.

-Termination value - Generally, the termination value is what you receive for the asset as a result of a balancing adjustment event, such as the proceeds from selling the asset - see Termination value on page 16.
+Termination value - Generally, the termination value is what you receive or are taken to have received for the asset as a result of a balancing adjustment event, such as the proceeds from selling the asset - see Termination value on page 17.

 Reduced termination value - This is the taxable use percentage of the asset's termination value.
-You use the taxable use percentage you estimated when the asset was allocated to the pool.
+You use the taxable use percentage you estimated when you allocated the asset to the pool.
 This reduced termination value reduces the amount of the closing pool balance.
 If it exceeds the amount of the closing pool balance, reduce that balance to zero and include the excess in assessable income.
-If you use the asset for other than a taxable purpose, a capital gain or capital loss may arise when a balancing adjustment event occurs for the asset - see Balancing adjustment event for a depreciating asset in a low-value pool on page 21.
+If you use the asset for other than a taxable purpose, a capital gain or capital loss may arise when a balancing adjustment event occurs for the asset - see Balancing adjustment event for a depreciating asset in a low-value pool on page 22.

-The letters L, M, N, O, P and Q on the worksheet correspond to labels on the Capital allowances schedule 2004.
-The worksheet will assist if you have to complete the schedule - see Completing the Capital allowances schedule 2004 on page 29.
+The letters L, M, N, O, P and Q on the worksheet correspond to labels on the Capital allowances schedule 2005.
+The worksheet will assist if you have to complete the schedule - see Completing the Capital allowances schedule 2005 on page 33.